REWILD-FIRE/rewild_fire_website/content/authors/Tomao/_index.md

 user_groups:
   - University of Udine
   #- Researchers

-# The order within the user group
-order_groups:
-  - b
 ---

 My main research lines deal with (i) sustainable forest management to increase multiple benefits provided by forests to humans, (ii) the use of remote sensing to monitor forest resources in the context of global change.